 Pugwash Road, at the confluence of Pugwash River and River Philip, lies between Pugwash Point and Lewis Head.
 Reefs extending from both points reduce the usable area of the road and caution is necessary in the approach.
 Pugwash Reef dries out for nearly 0.5 mile from Pugwash Point, and its western extent is marked by west cardinal light buoy UN (925.6).
 Lewis Reef runs north 3 miles from Lewis Head, with patches of 5 and 7 feet (1.5 and 2.1 m).
 Ballast Ground, 2.5 miles NE of Lewis Head, has patches with 11 and 12 feet (3.4 and 3.7 m); the east edge of the shoal is marked by starboard hand light buoy UK2 (925.2).
 Fishing Point (local name) is 0.4 mile SW of Pugwash Point.
-A conspicuous radio tower, about 330 feet (101 m) in elevation, is situated about 2.5 miles SSW of this point, though not shown on Chart 4498.
+There is an abandoned former light structure situated at the western extremity of Fishing Point.
+A conspicuous radio tower, about